Barbie Girl: Commercial performance

 "Barbie Girl" has sold more than eight million copies worldwide.
 It went on becoming a huge hit on several continents, remaining the most successful song by the band.
 It reached number one in more than 10 countries.
 In Europe, the single peaked at the top position in Belgium, France, Germany, Ireland, Italy, the Netherlands, Norway, Scotland, Sweden, Switzerland, and the United Kingdom, as well as on the Eurochart Hot 100.
 In the band's native Denmark, the song debuted and peaked at number two.
 In the United Kingdom, it debuted on the UK Singles Chart at number two and reached number one the next week, on 26 October 1997.
-It stayed at that position for four weeks and has sold 1.84 million copies in the United Kingdom as of April 2017, making it the thirteenth best-selling single in the UK.
+It stayed at that position for four weeks and has sold and streamed 2.4 million units in the United Kingdom as of September 2023.
 Outside Europe, "Barbie Girl" peaked at number-one in Australia and New Zealand, number four in Canada and number seven on the US Billboard Hot 100.
 On the latter, it debuted at that position.
 It sold 82,000 copies in its first week and debuted at number five on the Billboard Hot Singles Sales chart.